HolyBlackCat/cpp-tutorials/articles/configuring_vsc_debugger.md

 ![run and debug icon](/images/vsc_debugging_icon.png)

 Click `create a launch.json file`, and select `LLDB DAP Adapter`.
 It will create a file called `launch.json` in the `.vscode` directory in the current directory.
 This file holds debugging configurations.
 You can create it manually once you get used to it.

+If you already have this file, delete it and try again.

 [![generated launch.json](/images/generated_launch_json.png)](/images/generated_launch_json.png)